 The parable of the lost coin which follows this parable is different in that the coin still has value when found.
 However a lost sheep if left lost too long will lose its value as far as its worth, and it could be eaten and never be found.
 In the story of the lost sheep the shepherd has the responsibility to find it as soon as possible.
+One time my brother had a Black Angus jump the fence and run away.
+They searched for it for a couple weeks.
+They never did capture it, but they saw it a couple times.
+The farmers all agreed that it had been on the run for so long it no longer had the value it had before.
+It was a big loss because his boys had several prize winning Angus in the past and were grooming this one for the fair also.

 This is also the story of God's leaving Heaven where He was in the company of angels to come to earth as a Babe that He might find us and lead us to salvation with Him.
 He had to become one of us.
 He didn't have to come to earth for us.
 He tried several times to help us, but found that only His sacrificing His life for us was going to save us.
 The shepherd did not leave the other sheep alone.
-He left the other shepherds to guard them while he went out to find the one that had straved.
+He left the other shepherds to guard them while he went out to find the one that had strayed.
 When Christ returned to Heaven, He left the Holy Spirit behind to stay with us.

 Christ didn't set himself apart from all the people.
 The Pharisees talked about the fact that Christ went among the riffraff of the day.
+Christ taught in open areas.
 He went to dinner with the tax collector.
 He welcomed the woman who had sinned.
-He healed the lame. the down trodden that no one else wanted to care for.
+He healed the lame, the down trodden that no one else wanted to care for.
 He dared to touch the lepers.
 He lived in a company of sinners then as He does today.
 But we can be in the safety of His bosom.
-His love is available to all of us regardless of how much we have sinned and strayed.
+That love is available to all of us regardless of how much we have sinned and strayed.
 Christ is always there.
 He may not physically pick us up and carry us, but He carries us every day.
 Christ has many thoughts in His head every day for us.
 He is filled with compassion; we are His sheep.
 He came to protect us and offer us eternal life in the safety of His fold.
 The career of Christ is to offer us His love.
 He laid down His life for us.
 We can trace it for more than 2000 years and it will continue always.
 No matter how small or insignificant we are, Christ is always there for us.
-God took the first step.
-Now it is our turn.